-How much is my case really worth?
+How much is my parking lot accident case really worth?
 It is the question - spoken or unspoken - on the lips of every injury victim.

 These verdicts might teach you a lot about the value of the case.
 But understand their limitations, too.
 No two cases are quite the same and quite often the critical difference between your case and the one we wrote about involved a fact that we did not mention or the significant fact in the case is not readily apparent.

-Comparing types of motor vehicle injuries is one path to find the value of your case.
-This is the vehicle to look at the value of your parking lot crash claim from this perspective.Parking Lot Accidents Settlements and Jury Verdicts
+Comparing types of motor vehicle injuries is one path to finding the value of your case.
+This is the vehicle to look at the value of your parking lot crash claim from this perspective.Parking Lot Accidents Settlement Amount and Jury Payouts

 No. Maryland is an “at-fault” state for auto accidents.
 This applies to parking lots the same as it does to roads and highways.
 If there is an accident in a parking lot the same determination of fault must be made just like in any other accident.
 The difference with parking lots is that there may be more ambiguity because parking lots can be private property and may not have the same street signs and traffic signals as public roads.

-The police will always respond to auto accidents on a public road.
-However, many parking lots on private property which means that the police may not have the same obligation to respond to an accident scene.
+The police will always respond to auto accidents on public roads.
+However, many parking lots are on private property which means that the police may not have the same obligation to respond to an accident scene.
 In most jurisdictions in Maryland, however, the police will usually respond to an accident no matter where it is.

-Parking lot injuries can be tough claims, particularly if you are not a pedestrian because there is a school of thought percolating around insurance companies that you really cannot get hurt in a parking lot crash because there is not enough speed to cause harm, including pedestrians.
+Parking lot injuries can be tough claims.
+This is particularly true if you are not a pedestrian.
+Because there is a school of thought percolating around insurance companies that you really cannot get hurt in a parking lot crash.
+Insurance companies think there is not enough speed to cause harm..
 This is particularly true in cases where the injury is a herniated disc or whiplash where the injury or the origin of the injuries are in question.

 If you have a parking lot injury case with serious injuries, you need a lawyer and you need one sooner rather than later.
 There are always factual disputes - parking lots are often he said/she said cases.
-As a result, there is always a great deal of evidence to gather and a sophisticated injury case needs presented.
+As a result, there is always a great deal of evidence to gather for a sophisticated injury case.